makersacademy/takeaway-challenge/README.md

 #### How it works ####

 1. Clone this repo
-2. If don't have bundler already run 'gem install bundler'
+2. If don't have bundler already run `gem install bundler`
-3. run 'bundle'
+3. run `bundle`
 4. open a REPL and follow the example
 ![Alt text](./take_away_screenshot.png)